Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: The SVD method

 into rank-one matrices.
 This shows that a (usual) low-rank decomposition or approximation of $\widehat \op$ yields decompositions or approximations of $\op$ by sums of Kronecker products.
 Clearly the transformation $\op \leftrightarrow \widehat \op$ is an isometry between $\R^{mn \times mn}$ and $\R^{m^2 \times n^2}$ in Frobenius norm, since it only rearranges entries of $\op$.

-The required low-rank approximation of $\widehat \op$ can be achieved for instance using singular value decomposition (SVD).
-This provides the method displayed as Algorithm~\ref{alg:svd}, where $\matricize(\cdot)$ denotes the inverse of the $\vectorize(\cdot)$ operation.
+The required low-rank approximation of $\widehat \op$ can be achieved, for instance, using SVD.
+This provides the method displayed as Algorithm~\ref{alg:svd}, where {$\matricize_{m}(\cdot)$} denotes the inverse of the $\vectorize(\cdot)$ operation {for $m \times m$ matrices $A$, that is, $\matricize_m(\vectorize(A)) = A$}.
 In the algorithm, we included an optional step for optimizing the scaling of the truncated SVD with respect to spectral norm approximation.
 It could be solved using semidefinite programming similar to the methods derived in section~\ref{sec: alternating sdp approach}.